harinii/SearchFromJSON/README.md

 Given that the data is in the JSON files provided, this is a simple implementation of querying and joining data across different entities.
 The provided json files are in the public folder.
 This is a rails console application.
 The logic to search is in the controller.

+Before you start, please run `bundle install` to install the missing gems (This application uses `awesome-print` to make the output better readable).

 ## Database creation
 run `rake db:migrate` This will migrate the schema to SQLite